Recurring outbursts of the supernova impostor AT 2016blu in NGC 4559: Abstract

 \section{Abstract}

-We present the first analysis of photometric observations of the supernova (SN) impostor AT~2016blu located in the galaxy NGC~4559.
-This transient source was discovered by the Lick Observatory Supernova Search in January 2012 and has continued its eruptive variability since then.
-Photometry of AT~2016blu reveals at least 19 outbursts in 2012--2022.
-AT~2016blu's outbursts show irregular variability with multiple closely spaced peaks of varying brightness.
-While the individual outbursts have irregular light curves, concentrations of these peaks seem to repeat with a period of roughly 110--115 d.
-Based on this period, the next outburst of AT~2016blu should occur around February 2023.
-AT~2016blu shares some similarities with SN~2000ch in NGC~3432, where it has been proposed that brightening episodes are caused by violent encounters at periastron in a binary system containing a luminous blue variable (LBV).
-We propose that AT~2016blu outbursts are also driven by binary interactions that intensify around times of periastron in an eccentric system.
-The intrinsic variability of the LBV-like primary star may cause different intensity and duration of binary interaction at each periastron passage.
-The binary interaction of AT~2016blu also resembles the periastron encounters of $\eta$ Carinae leading up to its Great Eruption and the erratic pre-SN eruptions of SN~2009ip.
-This similarity suggests that AT~2016blu might also be headed for a catastrophe, making it a target of great interest.
+We present the first photometric analysis of the supernova (SN) impostor AT~2016blu in NGC~4559.
+This transient was discovered by the Lick Observatory Supernova Search in 2012 and has continued its outbursts since then.
+Optical and infrared photometry of AT~2016blu reveals at least 19 outbursts in 2012--2022.
+Similar photometry from 1999--2009 shows no outbursts, indicating that the star was relatively stable in the decade before discovery.
+Archival {\it Hubble Space Telescope} observations suggest that the progenitor had a minimum initial mass of $M \ga 33$~M$_{\odot}$ and a luminosity of $L \ga 10^{5.7}$~L$_{\odot}$.
+AT~2016blu's outbursts show irregular variability with multiple closely spaced peaks having typical amplitudes of 1--2 mag and durations of 1--4 weeks.
+While individual outbursts have irregular light curves, concentrations of these peaks recur with a period of $\sim 113 \pm 2$~d.
+Based on this period, we predict times for upcoming outbursts in 2023 and 2024.
+AT~2016blu shares similarities with SN~2000ch in NGC~3432, where outbursts may arise from periastron encounters in an eccentric binary containing a luminous blue variable (LBV).
+We propose that AT~2016blu's outbursts are also driven by interactions that intensify around periastron in an eccentric system.
+Intrinsic variability of the LBV-like primary star may cause different intensity and duration of binary interaction at each periastron passage.
+AT~2016blu also resembles the periastron encounters of $\eta$~Carinae prior to its Great Eruption and the erratic pre-SN eruptions of SN~2009ip.
+This similarity and the onset of eruptions in the past decade hint that AT~2016blu may also be headed for a catastrophe, making it a target of great interest.